 My recent programming practice is limited to mostly Java and PHP, and I use Eclipse as a preferred IDE.
-At times, I also login directly to Linux servers and use VIM to make quick edits to configuration files and scripts such as bash, perl and php files.
-Using 4 SPACES (4 bytes) over 1 TAB (1 byte) increases file size, and also slow down serving web pages.
-However, recent technology advancement in server technology and increase in Internet bandwidth minimize this effect, so why not just use 4 SPACES instead of 1 TAB and make the code readable and maintainable.
-The newer coding standards spells out to use 4 spaces over 1 tab, and I think we are moving into right direction.
-We spend a lot of time reading code than writing them, so mind as well write readable code by using 4 SPACES for indentation.
+At times, I also log in directly to Linux servers and use VIM to make quick edits to configuration files and scripts such as bash, Perl, and PHP files.
+Using 4 SPACES (4 bytes) over 1 TAB (1 byte) increases file size, and also slows down serving web pages.
+However, recent technology advancements in server technology and increases in Internet bandwidth minimize this effect, so why not just use 4 SPACES instead of 1 TAB and make the code readable and maintainable?
+The newer coding standards spell out to use of 4 spaces over 1 tab, and I think we are moving in the right direction.
+We spend a lot of time reading code than writing it, so mind as well write readable code by using 4 SPACES for indentation.

 So, how do we configure Eclipse to insert 4 spaces whenever you hit a TAB key?
-Depending on the version of Eclipse you use, you may have use a slightly different steps.
-Here is the steps you'll follow on Ind
+Depending on the version of Eclipse you use, you may have to use slightly different steps.
+Here are the steps you'll follow on Ind

 On Eclipse Menu: